 A Note About Book Sales

 WordTech Communications is unusual among American poetry publishers: we do not charge reading fees for submissions, and we do not receive outside funding from governmental or private agencies.
 As a for-profit business, we derive our revenue solely from book sales.
 Before we go to press with an author's book, we require 125 pre-ordered copies.
-We also expect each book we publish to sell a minimum of 250 copies in the first year.
-If a book does not meet its first-year goal, it may be taken out of print.
 A book must also sell 12 copies a year thereafter.
-If it does not meet this goal, it may be taken out of print.
 Please see our FAQ for more questions about our sales policies.